Entrepreneurship &

 · contribute to a Harvest Research Dinner where students research the origins of every ingredient in a dish they prepare

-In the science class, students will:
+In the farm science class, students will study:

 · Read story-like science readings to help make science come alive.
 Students will learn about some of the great scientists and how their profound faith underpinned their scientific discoveries.